-Formed in 2013, the NIC is a group of four leading North East charities, Changing Lives, DISC, Groundwork NE & Cumbria, and Mental Health Concern, each with a well-established commitment to delivering community-based services for people with complex needs.
+Formed in 2013, the NIC is a group of four leading North East charities, Changing Lives, Groundwork NE & Cumbria, Humankind, and Mental Health Concern, each with a well-established commitment to delivering community-based services for people with complex needs.
 These founding organisations have built an effective partnership, based on shared values, ethics, and culture.

 Together, we provide innovative, person-centred services to address issues including homelessness, poor mental health, joblessness, offending backgrounds and substance misuse.
 We have consistently and effectively delivered services for many years; we know what works, and why.